Kilims: A Unique Blend of Art and Craftsmanship

 Kilim rugs are created using a flat-weaving technique, which involves weaving the yarn back and forth across the carpet using warp threads.
 Unlike traditional rugs, which have a pile or tufted surface, Kilim rugs have a smooth surface.
 This gives them a distinctive look and texture that is prized by collectors and homeowners alike.

 Kilim rugs are also known for their bold geometric patterns and designs.
-These patterns are often inspired by tribal and nomadic motifs, and can range from simple stripes and dots to intricate geometric shapes and floral motifs.
+These patterns are often inspired by tribal and nomadic motifs, and can range from simple stripes and dots to detailed geometric shapes and floral motifs.

 Turkish kilims and flat-weaves contain a wide range of colors and motifs, similar to traditional knotted Turkish rugs.
 The full range of symbols, from ‘hands-on-hips’ (elibelinde) to ‘ram’s horn’ and ‘tree of life’ are quite commonly seen on kilims and flat-weaves.
 While the method of weaving creates challenges of its own in forming the design and motifs, Turkish kilims can have quite detailed floral and animal designs, in addition to the familiar geometric shapes and patterns.